Maria Sowina

 Maria Sowina (born 1900, death date unknown) was a Polish politician from the People's Party.
-During World War II, she was a activist of the people's movement.
+During World War II, she was an activist of the people's movement.
 She became a government activist after the war.

 In 1928, she became a member of the Youths Rural Organisation.
 She joined the People's Party in 1931, and was the first woman elected to the central committee and parliament of the party.